Pitlochry Festival Theatre: History

 Following this setback, Stewart had the idea of founding a tent-style theatre.
 After viewing the wet weather tent of London's Regent's Park and the Birmingham Arena Theatre, Stewart searched for the tents' construction company in Walsall, eventually investing in one for a theatre space for Pitlochry.

 After construction work and promotion by the Scottish Tourist Board, the theatre officially opened on 19 May 1951.
 In his opening address, the chairman of the board and later Secretary of State for Scotland Tom Johnston said, "This theatre is a monument to one man’s courage, one man’s persistence, and one man’s great faith."

 After 30 years of use and regular incidents of weather damage to the tents, it was decided in the late 1970s that the tent structure would be renovated and stabilised.
 Construction work began on a new theatre building at the current site, and eventually on 19 May 1981 the new theatre building was opened on the 30th anniversary of John Stewart's first tent.

 Modern day

 The theatre is now of great cultural importance to the Perthshire area.
-Every summer, the theatre and its surrounding area attract thousands of tourists with the theatre's famous summer season, which showcases a large amount of the country's talent in dramatic arts, comedy and writing.
+Every summer, the theatre and its surrounding area attract thousands of tourists with the theatre's summer season.